 If the reason for writing to the database file is because the memory cache was full, then the writer will not commit right away.
 Instead, the writer might continue to make changes to other pages.
 Before subsequent changes are written to the database file, the rollback journal must be flushed to disk again.
 Note also that the EXCLUSIVE lock that the writer obtained in order to write to the database initially must be held until all changes are committed.
 That means that no other processes are able to access the database from the time the memory cache first spills to disk until the transaction commits.

 When a writer is ready to commit its changes, it executes the following steps:

 As soon as the PENDING lock is released from the database file, other processes can begin reading the database again.
-In the current implementation, the RESERVED lock is also released, but that is not essential.
-Future versions of SQLite might provide a "CHECKPOINT" SQL command that will commit all changes made so far within a transaction but retain the RESERVED lock so that additional changes can be made without given any other process an opportunity to write.
+In the current implementation, the RESERVED lock is also released, but that is not essential for correct operation.

 If a transaction involves multiple databases, then a more complex commit sequence is used, as follows: